Heroin withdrawal can be an extremely painful and uncomfortable process. Learn more about it in this article.

 When it comes to getting through detox, you do not have to do it alone.
 The team of professionals at The PAC Program can offer the support you need to get clean.

 If you or a loved one are battling a serious addiction and needs supervision and support all the time, residential treatment is a great option.
 It ensures that you are away from an environment that allows drug use or makes access easy.
 You also receive support from the staff anytime you need them.

 Outpatient treatment is another beneficial choice for recovery.
 Outpatient care allows you to go about your normal life, but without heroin to get you through the day.
 Outpatient services include counseling and going to meetings.

-If you need medication to help you through the heroin withdrawal symptoms, Blueprints for Recovery has medical professionals that can prescribe the right medication for you.
+If you need medication to help you through the heroin withdrawal symptoms, The PAC Program has medical professionals that can prescribe the right medication for you.

 The journey to recovery can be challenging and, at times, scary.
 However, our team is ready to help you start that journey and regain a fulfilled and healthy lifestyle.